TalismanSociety/talisman-connect/libs/wallets/README.md

 2. Add `class` which implements `Wallet`.
    Example: `export class FooWallet implements Wallet`
 3. Add the wallet instance in `supportedWallets` array in `libs/wallets/src/lib/wallets.ts`.
+4. IMPORTANT: The `logo` should not exceed 10KB so it will be automatically inlined.

 ## Troubleshooting